Kranjska Gora Introduction

 Walk to the triple border point of Slovenia, Austria and Italy and soak up the magnificent views of the Julian Alps on the way.

-Pokal Vitranc - World Cup skiing in Kranjska gora, now over 50 years young!
+Pokal Vitranc - World Cup skiing in Kranjska gora started in 1961.

 Walk around or take a dip in the newly rehabilitated stunning Lake Jasna, a couple of minutes drive from Kranjska Gora in a magical position under the Julian Alps.